Hotels in Japan

 Look for larger room types even in budget chains

-Choose a renovated room when possible
+Choose renovated rooms when possible

-Combine city hotels with one nature-focused stay
+Combine city hotels with a nature-focused stay

 Insights from the Itinerary Expert